aergistal/il2/planes/hurricanemkii.md

 - The gunsight is adjustable: both the target distance and target base can be set.
 - The gunsight has a sliding sun-filter.
 - When bombs are installed there is a salvo controller, it has two release modes: single drop or drop two in a salvo.
 - When rockets are installed there is a salvo controller, it has three launch modes: single fire, fire two in a salvo or fire four in a salvo.

+Basic data and recommended positions of the aircraft controls:
+1. Starting the engine:
+	- recommended position of the mixture control lever: auto mixture control
+	- recommended position of the radiator control handle: open
+	- recommended position of the prop pitch control handle: auto prop pitch control
+	- recommended position of the throttle lever: 15%

+2. Recommended mixture control lever positions for various flight modes: auto mixture control

+3. Recommended positions of the radiator control handle for various flight modes:
+	- takeoff: open 60%
+	- climb: open 100%
+	- cruise flight: open 40%
+	- combat: open 80%

+4. Approximate fuel consumption at 2000 m altitude:
+	- Cruise engine mode: 6.0 l/min
+	- Combat engine mode: 9.9 l/min

 ## Modifications